-- 2. With regard to the limited frequency sensitive mode overfrequency (LFSM-O), the following shall apply: - (a) the power generating module shall be capable of activating the provision of active power frequency response according to figure 1 at a frequency threshold and droop settings specified by the relevant TSO, in coordination with the TSOs of the same synchronous area, and taking into account the potential for compliance on an aggregate level while limiting cross-border impact and maintaining the same level of operational security in all system states.
-Where compliance is to be met on an aggregate level, those requirements shall be submitted for approval by the relevant TSO to the regulatory authority concerned; - (b) the frequency threshold shall be between 50.2 Hz and 50.5 Hz inclusive;
+- 2. With regard to the limited frequency sensitive mode overfrequency (LFSM-O), the following shall apply: - (a) the power generating module shall be capable of activating the provision of active power frequency response according to figure 1 at a frequency threshold and droop settings determined by the relevant TSO, in consultation with the TSOs of the same synchronous area, and taking into account the potential for compliance on an aggregate level while limiting cross-border impact and maintaining the same level of operational security in all system states.
+Where compliance is to be met on an aggregate level, those requirements should be submitted for approval by the regulatory authority concerned; - (b) the frequency threshold shall be between 50.2 Hz and 50.5 Hz inclusive; - (c) the droop settings shall be between 2% and 12%;

-- (c) the droop settings shall be between 2% and 12%; - (d) the power generating module shall be capable of activating a power frequency response with an initial delay that is as short as possible.
+- (d) the power generating module shall be capable of activating a power frequency response with an initial delay that is as short as possible.
 If that delay is greater than two seconds, the power generating facility owner shall justify the delay, providing technical evidence to the relevant TSO; - (e) the relevant TSO may require that upon reaching minimum regulating level, the power generating module be capable of either: - (i) continuing operation; or - (ii) further decreasing active power output; - (f) the power generating module shall be capable of operating stably during LFSM-O operation.
 When LFSM-O is active, the LFSM-O setpoint will prevail over any other active power setpoints.

-Figure 1: active power frequency response capability of power generating modules in LFSM-O. P{ref} is the reference active power to which ΔP is related and may be specified differently for synchronous power generating modules and power park modules. ΔP is the change in active power output from the power generating module. f_n is the nominal frequency (50 Hz) in the network and Δf is the frequency deviation in the network.
-At overfrequencies where Δf is above Δf_1 , the power generating module has to provide a negative active power output change according to the droop S_2 .
+Figure 1: active power frequency response capability of power generating modules in LFSM-O. $P{ref}$ is the reference active power to which $\Delta P$ is related and may be defined differently for synchronous power generating modules and power park modules. $\Delta P$ is the change in active power output from the power generating module. $f_n$ is the nominal frequency (50 Hz) in the network and $\Delta f$ is the frequency change in the network.
+At overfrequencies where $\Delta f$ is above $\Delta f_1$ , the power generating module has to provide a negative active power output change according to the droop $S_2$ .

-3. The power generating module shall be capable of maintaining constant output at its target active power value regardless of changes in frequency, except where output follows the changes specified in the context of paragraphs 2 and 4 of this Article or points (c) and (d) of Article 15(2) as applicable.
+- 3. The power generating module shall be capable of maintaining constant output at its target active power value regardless of changes in frequency, except where output follows the changes defined in the context of paragraphs 2 and 4 of Article 13 or points (c) and (d) of Article 15(2) as applicable. - 4.
+The relevant TSO shall define admissible active power reduction from maximum output with falling frequency in their control area as a rate of reduction falling within the boundaries, illustrated by the full lines in Figure 2: - (a) below 49 Hz falling by a reduction rate of 2% of the maximum capacity at 50 Hz per 1 Hz frequency drop;

-- 4. The relevant TSO shall specify admissible active power reduction from maximum output with falling frequency in its control area as a rate of reduction falling within the boundaries, illustrated by the full lines in Figure 2: - (a) below 49 Hz falling by a reduction rate of 2% of the maximum capacity at 50 Hz per 1 Hz frequency drop; - (b) below 49.5 Hz falling by a reduction rate of 10% of the maximum capacity at 50 Hz per 1 Hz frequency drop. - 5.
-The admissible active power reduction from maximum output shall: - (a) clearly specify the ambient conditions applicable; - (b) take account of the technical capabilities of power generating modules.
+- (b) below 49.5 Hz falling by a reduction rate of 10% of the maximum capacity at 50 Hz per 1 Hz frequency drop. - 5.
+The admissible active power reduction from maximum output shall: - (a) clearly define the ambient conditions applicable; - (b) take account of the technical capabilities of power generating modules.

 Figure 2: Maximum power capability reduction with falling frequency.
-The diagram represents the boundaries specified by the relevant TSO.
+The diagram represents the boundaries defined by the relevant TSO.